raiyanyahya/freshenv/README.md

 ## License

-Freshenv is a free for open-source projects, however, if you are using the library for business and commercial projects choose the commercial license to keep your source proprietary to yourself.
-You can obtain single developer licenses for [$25](https://raiyanyahya.gumroad.com/l/freshenv) with lifetime access.
+Freshenv is a free for open-source projects, however, if you are using the library for business and commercial projects you could choose to buy me a coffee.

 ## Contributing